Metamorphic Coverage: Introduction

 In this paper, we propose \emph{Metamorphic Coverage} (\method), a simple and practical metric for evaluating the quality of metamorphic testing methods.
-We believe that a test input pair $t_a$ and $t_b$ is typically most effective in finding bugs when the inputs exercise different code paths, since a faulty location might be covered by $t_a$ or $t_b$, but not the other, resulting in potential violations of the metamorphic relation.
-Therefore, our idea is to examine the difference in the code exercised by $t_a$ and $t_b$ to measure the quality of metamorphic relations and metamorphic testing methods. \method is a coverage metric based on code coverage, which can be any coverage criteria, such as line coverage.
+We believe that a set of test inputs $t_1, t_2, \ldots, t_n$ is typically most effective in finding bugs when the inputs exercise different code paths, since a faulty location might be covered by some inputs, but not the others, resulting in potential violations of the metamorphic relation.
+Therefore, our idea is to examine the difference in the code exercised by at least one input but not by all inputs to measure the quality of metamorphic relations and metamorphic testing methods.

+\method is a coverage metric based on code coverage, which can be any coverage criteria, such as line coverage.
 Unlike the number of bugs, which is \emph{a posteriori} metric, \method is \emph{a priori} metric that can be measured before conducting a bug-finding campaign.
 Compared to other coverage metrics, \method can more accurately measure the effectiveness of metamorphic relations.
-Compared to mutation testing, \method is a lightweight method as it does not require additional execution effort. ]
+Compared to mutation testing, \method is a lightweight method as it does not require additional execution effort.